PST-Studios/PST_Math_Helper/README.md

 Feel free to modify whatever you want and do what you want with this code or program.
 I am not responsible for any changes or damage caused by changes or the current code.
 Feel free to scan all code and files.

-For more programs and tutorials on how to make them, go to https://www.lvpst.com or you can contact me to discuss personalized program options by using the contact form at https://www.yourpst.com
+For more programs and tutorials on how to make them, go to https://www.lvpst.com

+You can contact me to discuss personalized program options by using the contact form at https://www.yourpst.com